Hens, Hugo S. L. C.

 Package: Performance Based Building Design 1 and 2

 With the need to upgrade energy efficiency, the interest in overall building performance grew.
-The book looks to the impact of building engineering and building physics on the design and construction of buildings, e.g. air tightness, moisture tolerance, acoustics, durability.
+The two books look to the impact of building engineering and building physics on the design and construction of buildings, e.g. air tightness, moisture tolerance, acoustics, durability.

 568 pages, 371 figures, Softcover.

 99,- Euro Add to cart (printed version)

 Prices incl.
 VAT plus shipping costs.